 - Elevated blood cholesterol level

-- Muscle aches, tenderness and stiffness
+- Muscle aches, tenderness, and stiffness

-- Joint pain, stiffness or swelling
+- Joint pain, stiffness, or swelling

-- Heavier than normal or irregular menstrual periods
+- Heavy or irregular menstrual periods

 - Slowed heart rate

 - Enlarged thyroid gland (goiter)

 Whether you're not yet diagnosed with hypothyroidism or need to optimize your current treatment, starting with a complete thyroid blood test panel is always helpful.
 Some doctors only look at the Thyroid Stimulating Hormone (TSH).
 Still, it's vital to measure Free T4, Free T3, and Thyroid Peroxidase (TPO) Antibodies to understand the whole picture.
 A thorough evaluation can determine how your thyroid is functioning and whether it may be impacting your metabolism.

 One of the most important ways to help your BMR/RMR and speed up a sluggish metabolism is to optimize your thyroid function.
 If you're hypothyroid, you should work with a knowledgeable practitioner to get treatment with safe and effective thyroid medication.

 There's good news!
 For some patients, thyroid treatment levels the metabolic playing field.
 Once the thyroid treatment is optimized, healthy diet and exercise programs that didn't work before can finally show actual results!

 Even with thyroid hormone treatment, some people with hypothyroidism still struggle with a slower metabolism.
 While you can't change your genetics or age, you can help boost your metabolism by focusing on the controllable aspects of metabolism.
 Here are some recommendations.